Samsung/tizen-docs/docs/application/dotnet/guides/app-management/component-port.md

 Tizen components of the component-based applications can communicate with each other using component ports.
 Components can send and receive serializable objects through component port communication.

 The main feature of the `Tizen.Applications.ComponentBased.ComponentPort` class include:
-- Managing a component port
+- Managing component port
   You can set up the component ports to [send and receive requests](#port) between components of component-based application with the `Tizen.Applications.ComponentBased.ComponentPort` class.

-- Use component task
+- Using component task
   You can set up the component tasks to [run tasks](#task) and wait for events from other components with the `Tizen.Applications.ComponentBased.ComponentTask` class.

 ## Prerequisites